Posted on Leave a comment

 April 15 is Jackie Robinson Day across Major League Baseball

-Get your 100% insured Los Angeles Dodgers tickets at great prices by clicking this link.
+Los Angeles Dodgers tickets are available at great prices by clicking this link.

 Each April 15 is a major celebration around Major League Baseball.
 April 15 is Jackie Robinson Day, a day that players in particular are highly respectful of.
 So what is Jackie Robinson Day and why is it celebrated on April 15?